 The family name – which ironically translates as “heart of stone” — is unique, originating only from the town of Thielen in Germany’s Westphalia region.
 Albert’s parents, Jewish settlers Morris Herzstein and Lena Goldsmith Herzstein, owned a successful mercantile store and built the first cinema in the remote town of Clayton, in far northeast New Mexico.

 Ethel Ann Avis was from Fulshear, Texas, about 30 miles southwest of Houston.
 Her family helped to establish the Fulshear United Methodist Church, which became one of the Herzstein Foundation’s early recipients.

 Born in 1907 in Trinidad, Colorado (because his New Mexico hometown had no hospital), Herzstein came to Houston as an ambitious young man of 18.
-That was 1925, and he had little but a job offer from B.K.
-Smith’s small welding company in his pockets.
-Within two years he had married a woman he adored, Ethel Ann Avis, an operator at the Western Union office.
+It was 1925, and he arrived with little more than a job offer from B.K.
+Smith’s small welding company.
+Within two years, he had married a woman he adored, Ethel Ann Avis, an operator at the Western Union office.